 We accept applicants based on our assessment of their beginning competencies, growth potential, professionalism, integrity, and goodness-of-fit.
 We deeply value the scientific basis of psychology.
 It distinguishes psychologists from other mental health disciplines.
-The majority of our core faculty are involved in scholarly activities such as roles in professional organizations, publishing research articles and presenting at local and national conferences.
+Our core psychology faculty are involved in scholarly activities such as roles in professional organizations, publishing research articles and presenting at local and national conference.
 We believe that the scientific values involved in multivariate approaches to prediction, psychometric foundations of test construction, probabilistic reasoning, hierarchical analysis, and healthy skepticism must guide clinical practice.
 We build upon these domains that were taught in graduate school by teaching psychology interns how to apply them in day-to-day clinical work.